Omar Gooding

-Omar Miles Gooding Sr. (born October 19, 1976), also known by his stage name Big O, is an American actor.
+Omar Miles Gooding (born October 19, 1976), also known by his stage name Big O, is an American actor and comedian.

 Early life and education

-Omar Gooding was born in Los Angeles, California, on October 19, 1976, to Shirley (née Sullivan) and Cuba Gooding Sr., the former lead singer for The Main Ingredient.
+Omar Gooding was born in Los Angeles, on October 19, 1976, to Shirley (née Sullivan) and Cuba Gooding Sr., the former lead singer for The Main Ingredient.
 His older brother is Academy Award-winning actor Cuba Gooding Jr.

 Omar graduated from North Hollywood High School in 1994.